 The launch of the Research Hub coincides with the funding of two projects through the MIDAS Challenge Initiative.
 One project, “Building a Transportation Data Ecosystem,” led by Carol Flannagan of the U-M Transportation Research Institute, will create a system allowing researchers to access massive, integrated datasets on transportation in a high-performance computing environment.
 The other project, “Reinventing Public Urban Transportation and Mobility,” led by Pascal Van Hentenryck of the College of Engineering, will use predictive models based on high volumes of diverse transportation data to design an on-demand public transportation system for urban areas with a fleet of connected and automated vehicles, including buses, light-rail, shuttles, cars and bicycles.

-With these two projects as the initial core research, the continuing work of the Center for Data-Intensive Transportation Research at MIDAS includes:
+With these two projects as the initial core research, the continuing work of the MIDAS Transportation Research Hub includes:

 - Disseminating tools and methods, as soon as they become available, to empower campus-wide transportation research.

 - Building a collaborative network of Big Data transportation researchers across the U-M campus.

 - Forming industry partnerships and transform research findings into the next generation of transportation systems.

 If you are interested in finding out more about collaboration, partnership and resources, please contact us: firstname.lastname@example.org.